 Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
 Chapter 2 explains how to contact CMS.

-Co-insurance - An amount you may be required to pay as your share of the cost for services after you pay any deductibles.
+Co-insurance - An amount you may be required to pay as your share of the cost for services.
 Co-insurance is usually a percentage (for example, 20%).